dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 This leads to a natural conclusion that the syntax should be like `[e1, e2, e3, e-etc]` or `[e1, ..c2, e2]`, which correspond to the pattern equivalents of `[p1, p2, p3, p-etc]` and `[p1, ..p2, p3]`.

-A form for dictionary-like collections is also supported where the elements of the literal are written as `k: v` like `[k1: v1, ..d1]`.
-A future pattern form that has a corresponding syntax (like `x is [k1: var v1]`) would be desirable.

 ## Detailed design
 [design]: #detailed-design